 Robert Pennoyer came to the Firm as an associate in 1958 after serving as Assistant U.S. Attorney for the Southern District of New York, followed by four years in the Office of the Secretary of Defense (as Assistant to the General Counsel and as Special Assistant to the Assistant Secretary of Defense for International Security Affairs).
 There were 22 lawyers in the Firm.
 Robert W. Morgenthau, who went on to serve as District Attorney of New York County, was the youngest partner.
 As a Firm partner from 1962 to 1995 Mr. Pennoyer helped to guide the Firm’s growth, and for a number of years served as chairman of the Firm’s management committee.
-Since 1995, he has continued an active practice as of counsel to the Firm.
+Since 1995, he continued an active practice as of counsel to the Firm for many years.

 When Mr. Pennoyer joined the Firm it was already known for its commitment to public service, following the example of Robert P. Patterson, who had served as a judge of the United States Court of Appeals and as Assistant Secretary of War during World War II.
 Over the years Mr. Pennoyer worked with his partners to maintain the Firm’s commitment to the full professional life, which combines exemplary service to Firm clients with a commitment to public service and pro bono service.